Nikita1801/TransportApp/README.md

 ## Tools
 Working with Application Programming Interfaces (APIs) to grab live data from the internet.
-TableView to display recived data
+TableView to display recived data.
-MapKit to display current location of the bus stop
+MapKit to display current location of the bus stops